gromgit/homebrew-oldcore/README.md

+# !!!
+2025-FEB-12: THE EXPERIMENT IS OVER !!!

+All my Intel Mac hardware is dead, and I have neither time nor patience to dedicate any further to this project.
+I'm therefore archiving this entire project, in case anyone finds what's still here of any use.

 **UPDATE 2022-Feb-25**: Apologies, I forgot that Homebrew hardcodes a "master" branch for `homebrew/core`, so I've had to rename the original `main` branch accordingly.
 If you installed my tap before the mentioned date, please repeat the installation steps below to reinstall my tap.

 ---